How to Become a Behavioral Psychologist

 Marriage and Family Therapists

 Family therapists work with individuals, couples, and families to identify behavioral and psychological problems that contribute to relationship issues.
-They help clients deal with challenges that affect relationship dynamics, such as divorce, domestic abuse, parent-child conflicts, and substance use disorders.
+They use behavioral psychology principles to help clients deal with challenges that affect relationship dynamics, such as divorce, domestic abuse, parent-child conflicts, and substance use disorders.

 Behavioral Psychologist Outlook and Salaries